charlieroses/charlieroses/markdownfiles/experience.md

 _January 2018 - Present_

 * Recipient of the Student Teaching Excellence Award in 2019
-* Managed grading between 9 TAs for 15 assignments for 250+ students
+* Manages and distributes grading amongst multiple TAs in a variety of courses
 * Took over graduate course when the professor got COVID-19
 	* [Blogpost about the experience](blogposts/2020-06-16_570.html)
-* Lectured computer science to undergraduate and graduate students
+* Lectures computer science topics at both the undergraduate and graduate level
 	* Bash
 	* Boolean Algebra
 	* Binary and Number Bases
+	* C Programming Language
 	* Git
 	* Graphics
 	* Recursion
 * Wrote many exams and hosted the accompanying review session for 100+ students
-* Wrote and editted weekly lab assignments
+* Wrote and edited weekly lab assignments
 * Worked alongside professors to add original content to courses
-* Tutored and assisted students in weekly office and lab hours
 * Created and updated online textbook
 	* <https://www.cs.drexel.edu/~src322/cs164/>
+* Tutored and assisted students in weekly office and lab hours
 * Managed Slack channels for communication between professors, hundreds of students, and teaching assistants
-* Investigated plagiarism and academic dishonesty
+* Investigates plagiarism and academic dishonesty

 ---